tejlibre/ActionFPS-Book/Tutorial.md

 # ActionFPS Tutorial

-We'll go through the key aspects of the ActionFPS system.
-It all begins at the [Play ActionFPS](https://actionfps.com/play/) page.
+We'll go through the key aspects of ActionFPS.

 ### ActionFPS vs AssaultCube

-ActionFPS was created in response to a decline due to lack of competitive features in the AssaultCube game and ecosystem.
+ActionFPS is a Portal and Game based on [AssaultCube](http://assault.cubers.net/).
+It was created in response to a decline due to lack of competitive features in the AssaultCube game and ecosystem.

 ActionFPS solves this problem by introducing a Registration system.
 It allows us to collect Games, aggregate these Games into Clanwars, and aggregate Clanwars to Tournaments.
 ActionFPS Game features include: half-time, pause, Clanwar support, remote administration, password-free administration.

 The ActionFPS portal supports both games.
 It collects game information from "Aura" servers, which run for both ActionFPS and AssaultCube.

+### Start here

+Go to the [Play ActionFPS](https://actionfps.com/play/) page.

 ### Registration